dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-steps.md

 sns deploy --network "${NETWORK}" --init-config-file "${CONFIG}" --save-to "sns_canister_ids.json"
 ```

-### 5. Dapp developers submit an SNS proposal to handover control of their dapp to the SNS.
+### 5. Dapp developers submit an SNS proposal to handover control of their dapp to the SNS

 After the SNS canisters are deployed and the dapp's control is handed over to
 the SNS, an [NNS proposal starts the swap](../launching/launch-steps.md/#SNS-launch-step-startSwap).